 Initially, Mr. Trump cited geographical concerns that present significant logistical problems to be the cause of this.
 “This is an island, surrounded by water, big water.
 Ocean water,” Trump said in a September 2017 speech in Washington, D.C.

-However, during a press conference while visiting the island, was quick to cite the island’s budget crisis, saying, “I hate to tell you Puerto Rico, but you have thrown our budget a little out of whack.
+However, during a press conference while visiting the island, he was quick to cite the island’s budget crisis, saying, “I hate to tell you Puerto Rico, but you have thrown our budget a little out of whack.
 We have spent a lot of money on Puerto Rico.”

-Additionally, while the administration did temporarily exempt the territory from the Jones Act, this exemption expired October 8, 2017.
+Additionally, while the administration did temporarily exempt the territory from the Jones Act, this exemption expired on October 8, 2017.

 In a recent survey conducted by the New York Times, just over half of the U.S. population is unaware that individuals born in Puerto Rico are U.S. citizens.
 Fortunately, many informed U.S. citizens support providing aid to Puerto Rico: among those who are aware that Puerto Ricans are U.S. citizens, 81 percent think aid should be provided.

 – Hunter Mcferrin